 Growth hormone

-Growth hormone (GH) plays a pivotal role in muscle growth, metabolism, and overall physiological adaptations to resistance training.
-It is primarily secreted by the anterior pituitary gland and exists in various molecular forms, with the 22 kDa variant being the most commonly studied.
+Growth hormone (GH) contributes to muscle growth, metabolism, and broader physiological adaptations to resistance training.
+It’s secreted primarily by the anterior pituitary gland and exists in several molecular forms.
+The 22 kDa variant is the most commonly studied.

 Physiological functions of growth hormone: